Monday, December 30, 2024

 As it turned out, access to the fruits farm was not as easy as we were first given to understand.
 We were first given a google location by the farm owner which is just a mere 2.5Km from Kota Belud town.
 Once we arrived at the location and upon checking with the owner, we were told that's not the location of the farm.
 We were then directed through multiple phone contacts to the final location after driving another 25Km - some of which was bumpy graveled road currently still under upgrading work!

-Notwithstanding the current poor access road to his farm, he is upbeat about the potential of venturing into ago-ecotourism once the road is fully sealed.
+Notwithstanding the current poor access road to his farm, he is upbeat about the potential of venturing into agro-ecotourism once the existing graveled road is fully sealed.
 According to him, plenty of locals and foreigners come to do trekking at the nearby Eco-Edu Tourism Tinuman (Read here).

-Just before we left, he handed us gifts in the form of his home-made cleaning agent, air-fresher (made from peels of oranges) etc. I must say that he is someone who is both creative and industrious!
+Just before we left, he handed us gifts in the form of his home-made cleaning agent, air-fresher (made from peels of oranges) etc. I must say that he is someone who is both creative and industrious even after retirement!

 No comments: